-Proxies submitted by the Internet or telephone must be received by 12:00 a.m., Pacific Time, on April 22, 2010.
+Proxies submitted by the Internet or telephone must 12:00 a.m., Pacific Time, on April 22, 2010.

 Vote by Internet

 - Log on to the Internet and go to www.investorvote.com/AVY - Follow the steps outlined on the secured website.